 It’s always important to take good care of your vehicle, especially when it comes to the battery.
 If you’re not sure how to know if a car battery needs to be replaced, you might have had trouble with the car starting, not starting at all, the headlights appearing dim or even problems with the electronics.

 Thankfully, knowing how to replace a car battery is a fairly simple task.
 You won’t even need to take your car to a mechanic to accomplish this.
 If you are going to attempt this yourself, make sure you follow our helpful guide below.
+You can also read about the best way to charge your car battery.

 Before You Start - Work Safe!